 As you repay the loan, the principal and interest are credited to your account.

 A loan to a participant does not affect the account of any other participant.

-Payment due dates and the length of the repayment period will be set out in the promissory note.
-Payments will be due at least quarterly.
-The repayment period won't be longer than five years unless the loan is used to buy a principal residence for yourself.
-The repayment period for a loan used to buy a principal residence won't be longer than the repayment period currently in effect for a commercial home loan.
 If you live in an area affected by a natural disaster, Federal relief laws may allow you extra time to repay your loan.
 If repayment is delayed, subsequent repayments will be adjusted to reflect the delay and any interest accrued during the delay period.
-The plan administrator (see Part 7) can tell you if disaster relief exists and, if you qualify, when your repayment is due.
-Payroll deduction will be used to repay the loan if available.
-You may repay the loan before it is due.
-A processing fee may be charged as set out in the promissory note for payments which are not made by payroll deduction.
+The Plan Administrator can tell you if disaster relief exists and, if you qualify, when your repayment is due.

-If any amount remains unpaid for more than 90 days after due the loan will be in default.
-Upon default the entire principal balance and interest will become immediately due and payable.
+If any amount remains unpaid for more than 90 days after due, the loan will be in default.
+Upon default, the entire principal balance and interest will become immediately due and payable.
 The amount of the outstanding loan will be treated as a distribution and will be taxable to you.
-To recover the amount due, the plan may use any part of your vested account available for distribution to you.